glixingxian/Design-Pattern/proxy_pattern/README.md

 In this chapter, we will see the following presentations:

-1. A simle exemple with a resource-hungry object
+1. A simple example with a resource-hungry object
 2. Static Proxy
 3. Dynamic Proxy